pushkallll/semanticsearch/README.md

 This is a semantic search engine designed for an IEEE induction task.
-It is an incomplete project.
+The model has be iteratively trained, however, I have not gotten around to checking metrics quite yet.